ngraczykowski/iris-root/modules/core-bridge/README.md

 `./gradlew clean test ` - run all tests <br>
 `./gradlew clean test -PunitTests` - run only unit tests

-Tests are considered as integration when they have the word `IT` as postfix in the class name
+Tests are considered as unit when they have a suffix `Spec` in their class name e.g. `MyServiceSpec`.
-eg: `DatabaseIntegrationTestIT` or they have the word `Integration` in the class name
+On the other hand, tests are considered as integration when they have a suffix `IntegrationSpec` in their class name e.g. `DatabaseIntegrationTestIntegrationSpec`.
-eg: `DatabaseIntegrationTest`.
 So it's important to name test classes appropriately.